Mostafa-Ibrahim-294/Survey-Basket/README.md

 # Survey-Basket

 A fully functional Survey Basket REST API scaffold built with ASP.NET Core, featuring clean architecture (Api, Application, Domain, Infrastructure).Uses Entity Framework Core for persistence, and secures endpoints with JWT-based authentication.
 It includes production-focused tooling such as Serilog request logging, health checks, rate limiting, CORS, Hangfire background jobs, and seeders to populate initial data.
-Swagger/OpenAPI documentation and Api.http samples are provided to speed up development and integration with front-end applications.
+Swagger/OpenAPI documentation and Api.http samples are provided to speed up development and integration with clients.

 ---